bentoml/bentoctl-workshops/aws-lambda/2_deploy_bento/README.md

 ### 1. Creation of Deployment Configuration file

-The Deployment Configuration file is a YAML file that configures the deployment. bentoctl refers to this file to perform its operations.
+The Deployment Configuration file is a YAML file that configures the deployment. bentoctl refers to this file to perform operations.

 This is the deployment configuration we can use to deploy the sentiment_analysis service into lambda.